prsadhu-ms-idc/azure-powershell/src/Migrate/docs/New-AzMigrateServerReplication.md

   - `LogStorageAccountSasSecretName <String>`: The key vault secret name of the log storage account.
   - `[DiskEncryptionSetId <String>]`: The DiskEncryptionSet ARM Id.
   - `[DiskType <DiskAccountType?>]`: The disk type.

+INPUTOBJECT <IVMwareMachine>: Specifies the discovered server to be migrated.
+The server object can be retrieved using the Get-AzMigrateServer cmdlet.
+  - `[GuestOSDetailOstype <String>]`: Type of the operating system.

 ## RELATED LINKS